UNCLASSIFIED (U)

 (3) (U) You should advise the individual that they are required to always have their permanent resident card in their possession and that they must file an application for a replacement card (Form I-90) with USCIS immediately upon return to the United States.
 Form I-90 filing instructions are available on the USCIS website; and

-(4) (U) When placing an LPR boarding foil in the passport, make sure to Cancel Without Prejudice (CWOP) any prior U.S. visa foils that may be present in the LPR’s passport to avoid confusion at the port-of-entry concerning the LPR’s status.
+(4) (U) When placing an LPR boarding foil in the passport, make sure to Cancel Without Prejudice (CWOP) any prior U.S. visa foils that may be present in the LPR’s passport to avoid confusion at the POE concerning the LPR’s status.
 If there is no room on the passport/travel document, then the foil should be issued on a Form DS-232.
 No prior concurrence from DHS or CBP is required before issuing the foil on a Form DS-232.
 For instructions on use of DS-232, see 9 FAM 403.9-6(B) and 9 FAM 303.8-6.

 j.
-Unavailable
+Unavailable.

 k.
 Unavailable